sanjuthomas/kafka-connect-marklogic/README.md

 ## How to produce some messages?

-A couple of examples message producers are available [here](https://github.com/sanjuthomas/marklogic-kafka-sample-client).
+Some examples of message producers are available [here](https://github.com/sanjuthomas/marklogic-kafka-sample-client).

 ## Contact